Car insurance is not one product.

 3. Comprehensive

-In reality, Comprehensive covers damage to your vehicle that was caused by (covered) perils that were not caused by a collision—things like fire, theft, vandalism, or hail.
-There is one exception to this, however.
-Collisions involving animals (if you hit a deer on a country road, for example), would fall under your Comprehensive coverage.
+Comprehensive coverage helps pay for damage to your vehicle caused by covered perils that were not caused by a collision—things like fire, theft, vandalism, or hail.

-Similar to Collision coverage, your lender may require that you carry a certain amount of Comprehensive coverage until you have paid for your vehicle in full.
+Similar to collision coverage, your lender may require that you carry a certain amount of comprehensive coverage until you have paid for your vehicle in full.

 4. Liability Coverage

-Liability coverage is designed to protect you against claims from injury and/or damage that you cause (such as when you’re at fault for a car collision).
+Liability coverage is designed to protect you against claims from injury and/or damage that you cause, such as when you’re at fault for a car collision.

 There are two types of car insurance related to liability: Bodily Injury Liability and Property Damage Liability.